 We Wear the Mask

-Passage Summary: Paul Laurence Dunbar (1872-1906) was an influential African-American poet during the early twentieth century.
-He was the son of freed slaves and was a friend of Frederick Douglass.
-In “We Wear the Mask” (1896), Dunbar introduces the idea of hiding behind a metaphorical mask.
+Passage Summary: Paul Laurence Dunbar (1872-1906) was an influential African American poet, the son of freed slaves, and friend of Frederick Douglass.
+In “We Wear the Mask,” Dunbar introduces the idea of hiding behind a metaphorical mask.

 When and How to Pair: Introduce this text after students have read chapter 19, when Tom testifies in court, in order to examine this character through a cross-text analysis.
 Ask students to examine Dunbar’s poem and use it discuss whether Tom, as a black man in a courtroom, wears his own type of mask.

 8th Grade Informational Text 1190L